alasleimi/getwhoami/README.md

 freecodecamp project

 get:
-- your ip adress
+- your ip address
-- your software(os)
+- your software (OS)
 - your language